Worcestershire VTC The WW1 Home Guard

 Since 2009, when the progression of MS both obliged an early retirement from work and ended his career as a musketeer with the Fairfax Battalia of the English Civil War Society, Malcolm has been carrying out research on the local Home Guard of WW1 with Mick Wilks and on the development of a British Resistance during WW2.
 It has only been possible due to the support of his wife, Susanne, and the services of Lee Richards of ARCRE, which brings all of the resources of The National Archives to one's sofa!

 A consistent theme in his research has been a study of the development and impact of popular mythology upon the pattern of historic research and publishing.
-This can be seen in the continued myth of Worcester as the 'faithful city', the romantic (if chilling) stereotypes of WW1 and the development of the popular perception of the WW2 Home Guard as a result of the Dad's Army TV series.
+This can be seen in the continued myth of Worcester as the 'faithful city', the romantic (if chilling) stereotypes of WW1 and the development of the popular perception of the WW2 Home Guard and the Auxiliary Units as a result of the Dad's Army TV series and simplistic marketing.
 The first of a series of essays on this topic was published as Myth and Reality: The Second World War Auxiliary Units.
 This is in the course of expansion as a wider study of the Home Guard, to be published in late 2018 / early 2019 as To the Last Man: the Home Guard in War and Popular Culture - escaping the myth of Dadf's Army.
 Historic integrity seems to be increasingly suffering at the hands of media soundbites, some dreadful films, 'artistic interpretation' and fanciful reenactments.
 Another interest is in the development of war photography, for which see his pages on Past Image Photography.